neethu-codes/AWS-Credit-Risk-Modelling/README.md

 A machine learning-powered **credit risk modeling application** that predicts an individual's **default probability**, computes a standardized **credit score (300–900)**, and assigns a **credit rating** based on financial and demographic data.

-Built using `scikit-learn` for modeling and `Streamlit` for the interactive frontend, this app helps financial institutions assess creditworthiness with speed and transparency.
+Built using **scikit-learn** for modeling, **Streamlit** for the interactive frontend,and **FastAPI** for backend API.
+The application supports real-time risk assessment that financial institutions can integrate into their decision systems.

 ##  Project Overview

-The application uses a trained **logistic regression model** to predict the likelihood of credit default.
-Based on this probability, a credit score is calculated and categorized into qualitative ratings such as *Poor*, *Average*, *Good*, and *Excellent*.
-The UI allows users to enter data like age, income, loan amount, credit utilization, and more to receive real-time scoring.
+The application uses a trained **logistic regression model** to:
+- Predict the likelihood of credit default
+- Compute a credit score scaled from **300 to 900**
+- Categorize the applicant into **Poor / Average / Good / Excellent**

+Inputs such as age, income, loan amount, credit utilization, etc., are passed through an API built with FastAPI to receive real-time scoring..

 ##  Features

 -  Real-time prediction of **default probability**
+-  Modular FastAPI backend for easy deployment
+-  Dockerized backend for cloud deployment (AWS EC2)
 -  Calculation of standardized **credit score (300–900 scale)**
 -  Assignment of **credit rating** (Poor/Average/Good/Excellent)
 -  Clean, intuitive **Streamlit UI**